hajame/RandomDungeonGenerator2000/README.md

 # Project: Random Dungeon Generator 2000

 A random dungeon generator that creates random ASCII mazes with rooms.

-## Purpose

-This is a project for a Data Structures and Algorithms course at Helsinki University and it includes self-made data stuctures.
+This is a project for a Data Structures and Algorithms course at Helsinki University.
+Therefore it also includes self-made data stuctures.

 ## Acknowledgements
 - [Bob Nystrom](http://journal.stuffwithstuff.com/2014/12/21/rooms-and-mazes/) for the original idea and tutorial.